About UsFlorida StatutesFlorida Point SystemTicket AttorneysFlorida Clerks of CourtFlorida DMVHS (DMV)Traffic SchoolsContact Attorney

 Where did the injury occur?

-Describe the nature of the injury, how it occurred, and the damages:
+Briefly describe the injury, and the damages: